Laarryy/clippyv2/README.md

 # Clippy the Second

-The dream modbot, assistant, and pancake chef for any discord.
+The dream modbot, assistant, and cake chef for any discord.

 ## Bot